-Hint: use the text search page, the specific search page where you can define the fields to be included in the search.
+Hint: Use the text search page, the specific page where you can define the fields to be.
 There are many ways to navigate to the Text Search page.

 - How did you get there?

 - How many kinases have the word kinase in their product names?

 - Did you remember to use the wild card?